BabakHemmatian/Gay_Marriage_Corpus_Study/README.md

 ### Dataset

-The code is written to work with a pre-existing corpus composed of all posts on Reddit from 2006 until the present (Accessible via: http://files.pushshift.io/reddit/comments/).
+The code is written to work with [a pre-existing corpus composed of all posts on Reddit from 2006 until the present](http://files.pushshift.io/reddit/comments/).
 This compressed corpus ignores hierarchical associations between comments.
 Sample files from the dataset have been included in the repository and can be recognized by the format RC_YYYY_MM.bz2.

 ### Topic Modeling